Def Jam: Fight for NY: Story

-The Hero and Blaze confront Crow at his headquarters, backed up by Crack and WC, whose respect they earned, and the remainder of D-Mob's crew, whom Blaze had cleared The Hero's good name with.
-As a rumble breaks out with the crews, The Hero rushes to Crow's penthouse in a final confrontation.
-After a brief stand off involving a gun, given to The Hero by a repentant Magic, he decides that Crow is not worth killing.
-However, an enraged Crow attacks him with a knife hidden in his cane, the ensuing fight results in The Hero throwing Crow out a window, plummeting to his death.
-Having cleared his reputation and overthrown Crow, The Hero then takes a minute to reflect as Blaze gives him back his pendant.
+Confronting Crow at his headquarters, the Hero is supported by the remainder of D-Mob's crew, having his name cleared by Blaze.
+As a fight breaks out between both crews, the Hero corners Crow at his office, getting into a brief standoff with him.
+Magic appears from behind with a gun pressed against the Hero's head but does not pull the trigger; he instead hands the gun to the Hero and leaves.
+The Hero initially decides that the cowering Crow is not worth killing.
+However, Crow attacks him in a rage, and the ensuing fight ends with the Hero throwing Crow out of a window to fall to his death.
+His reputation cleared, the Hero takes a minute to reflect as Blaze gives him back his pendant.

 GameCube version

 There are features exclusive to PS2 and Xbox that are missing from the GameCube version.
 The player is restricted to having one voice for the main character - as opposed to the six found in other versions.
 Eight of the 28 available music tracks are missing.
 The GameCube's hardware lacks the light blur effect that permeates on the characters and arenas.
-Furthermore, certain 3 or 4 player arenas have reduced crowds due to the minidisc space limitations.
+Furthermore, certain 3 or 4 player arenas have reduced crowds due to storage limitations imposed by the console's optical disc format.